pincombe/factom-governance/0_Factom Governance Documents/Doc 005 - ANO Election and Demotion System.md

     3. To ensure that any ANOs that drop below 40% Standing have their
         > Standing reevaluated by all Standing Parties before the 90 day
-        > \"on notice\" period has concluded, Standing Parties are
+        > "on notice" period has concluded, Standing Parties are
         > expected to update their support-votes at a minimum cadence of
         > every 60 days.
 Standing parties can of course update their
         > support-votes for Standing for ANOs at any time.

     4. All current ANOs will automatically be listed on the election
-        > dashboard where Standing Parties can choose to "Support" or
+        > dashboard where Standing Parties can choose to “Support” or
-        > "Not Support" based upon the contributions of the ANO.
+        > “Not Support” based upon the contributions of the ANO.
 These
         > votes can be changed as many times as the Standing Party
         > wants.
 A means to comment and answer questions will be built
         > into the system.